-If you really want to get out of town there are solo traveling experiences you can participate in.
+If you want to get out of town, there are solo traveling experiences you can participate in.

 If you feel the blues coming on, then get out of the house.
-Go to a crowded area and let other excitement of the season pass on to you.
-Go watch the local Christmas tree lighting or get lost in a shopping crowd and buy some hot chocolate.
+Go to a crowded area and let other’s excitement of the season pass on to you.
+Watch the local Christmas tree lighting or get lost in a shopping crowd and buy some hot chocolate.
 Smile at others and drop some change in the Salvation Army bucket.

-Stop waiting for your life to be different and live it now.
+Stop waiting for your life to be different and live now.
 Is there a movie you want to see?
 Go to movies.
-Once the lights dim, no one even knows you are by yourself.
+Once the lights dim, no one even knows you’re alone.
 Is there a traveling holiday show in town?
-Go!
+Go.

 Sometimes what we need most is to stop overanalyzing everything and feeling so down on life.
 Focusing on others who are hurting (most likely more than us) is a great way to do this.

-Or find a person that needs their chin lifted this Christmas season and surprise them 12 days of gifts.
-This will keep you busy with planning and dropping 12 gifts off for 12 days anonymously.
+Or find a person that needs their chin lifted this Christmas season then surprise them 12 days of gifts.
+This idea will keep you busy with planning and dropping 12 gifts off for 12 days anonymously.
 Plus, the recipient will be blessed.
 Win-win.